 McSherry had become a crew chief in 1988 as a replacement for Lee Weyer after Weyer died of a heart attack.

-McSherry showed no signs of stress before taking the field that day, his fellow umpires said.
+McSherry showed no signs of distress before taking the field that day, his fellow umpires said.
 But looking back, others reported red flags.

 Expos coach Jim Tracy, who brought out the lineup card, said McSherry slurred some of his words.